 - Visitors to our website

-- Customers who use our services, e.g. make an enquiry, request a quote, seek advice and get a recommendation and/or buy insurance through us
+- People who use our services, e.g. make an enquiry, request a quote, seek advice and get a recommendation and/or buy insurance through us

 Essential Insurance is owned and operated by Essential Finance Group (UK) Limited, who is the data holder, or controller, of any personal information provided to Essential Insurance.If you’ve any questions about how we use your personal information you can contact us.